-36. The VWU will, once again, remind witnesses with appropriate regularity that they must not discuss their impending evidence with each other or anyone else and will remind witnesses of their role in preserving their evidence and in avoiding any unnecessary exposure23.

-37. In cases in which the accounts of witnesses overlap or there is a risk of evidence being tainted by contact during and after testimony, the VWU, in consultation with the party calling the witness shall, to the extent possible, take the following measures: (i) once a witness commences giving evidence, he or she should be separated from other witnesses; (ii), the VWU shall arrange supervised social contact between the witness who has testified and the remaining witnesses at least for a few hours each day; (iii) the VWU shall warn the witnesses that they should not discuss their evidence with each other; (iv) the VWU shall, as far as possible, jointly accommodate the witnesses who have finished giving evidence; and, (v) in the event that the witnesses breach these conditions imposed by the Chamber, the matter shall be brought to the Chamber's attention for review.24
+- 35. Wherever possible, the VWU may, in consultation with the calling party and Legal Representative (where applicable) arrange for witnesses to be accommodated jointly at the location of testimony.
+In determining whether or not witnesses should be accommodated jointly, regard shall be had, in particular, to whether the witness is participating in the ICCPP, whether joint accommodation might compromise confidentiality in respect of the witness' interaction with the Court and the risk of 'contamination' of the witness's evidence.
+In the event of irreconcilable disagreement between the calling party and the VWU, the Chamber shall be seized of the matter in a timely manner.
+The VWU will, once again, remind witnesses with appropriate regularity that they must not discuss their impending evidence with each other or anyone else and will remind witnesses of their role in preserving their evidence and in avoiding any unnecessary exposure12. - 36.
+In cases in which the accounts of witnesses overlap or there is a risk of evidence being tainted by contact during and after testimony, the VWU, in consultation with the entity calling the witness shall, to the extent possible, take the following measures: (i) at least once a witness commences giving evidence, he or she should be separated from other witnesses; (ii), the VWU shall arrange supervised social contact between the witness who has testified and the remaining witnesses at least for a few hours each day; (iii) the VWU shall warn the witnesses that they should not discuss their evidence with each other; (iv) the VWU shall, as far as possible, jointly accommodate the witnesses who have finished giving evidence; and, (v) in the event that the witnesses breach these conditions, the matter shall be brought to the Chamber's attention for review.